ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 :::

 (serve-e2e-ft-guide)=
-## Guide: providing end-to-end fault tolerance for your Serve app
+## Guide: end-to-end fault tolerance for your Serve app

 Serve provides some [fault tolerance](serve-ft-detail) features out of the box.
 You can provide end-to-end fault tolerance by tuning these features and running Serve on top of [KubeRay].